 To understand the potential trade‑offs, it is not only important to evaluate the potential magnitude of losses, but also to view that potential in the context of the full investment life cycle and the financial outcomes investors are seeking.
 This approach allows us to identify the point at which a rational investor might be indifferent between the outcomes of two different glide paths.
 In other words, given the potential performances of the S&P indexes in the accumulation phase, how big of an equity bear market would it take to equalize the values of two portfolios tracking those same indexes?

-The performance shown on this page does not reflect the deduction of investment fees or expenses.
-Past performance cannot guarantee future results.
-This material is based on an historical example; different time periods would yield different results.
+Past performance is not a reliable indicator of future performance.
+Different time periods would yield different results.
 There is no assurance the pattern will be repeated in the future.

-Hypothetical Situations and Outcomes In a Flat Fixed Income Market
+Hypothetical Bear Market Outcomes in a Flat Fixed Income Market

 For investors who have had the opportunity to accumulate savings over the course of long working careers, higher‑equity glide paths historically could have delivered higher retirement balances in the vast majority of long‑run periods, even after taking SoR risk into account.
 We believe investors would be wise to consider this experience when choosing target date strategies.